 Belinda became a parent in 2005 when she and her husband adopted their son from Korea.
 She joined the Board of Directors of Hands Across the Water in 2017, after her son attended a teen adoptee group.
 Belinda values the commitment of HATW to providing lifelong education and support for children and families and is grateful to have the opportunity to serve on the Board.

-Darlene Middleton is a CPA that has worked in the non-profit industry for more than 20 years.
+Darlene Helzerman is a certified public accountant, and has worked in the non-profit industry for more than 20 years.
 She worked in public accounting for 15 years, with a focus on non- profit clientele.
 Darlene previously worked at the University of Michigan Division of Public Safety and Security in internal auditing, hospital finance, and accounting.
 She currently serves as an Accounting Manager with Trinity Health.
 Darlene earned a Bachelor of Business Administration from the University of Michigan in 1993.

 After assisting Hands Across The Water with a several accounting projects, Darlene was drawn to the organization's mission as well as the passion, professionalism and kindness of its dedicated staff.
 Upon completion of her assistance with the accounting projects, Darlene joined the HATW Board of Directors in 2018.